williammuji/AntiCheat/README.md

 ---

-# CheatMonitor: A Game Client Anti-Cheat
+# AntiCheat: A Game Client Anti-Cheat

-`CheatMonitor` is a user-mode anti-cheat system designed for Massively Multiplayer Online Role-Playing Games (MMORPGs).
+`AntiCheat` is a user-mode anti-cheat system designed for Massively Multiplayer Online Role-Playing Games (MMORPGs).

 The initial phase of this project focuses on **data collection and intelligence gathering**.